The needs of children, young people, and their families are considered on a case by case basis.

 Practitioners should always use their professional judgement, experience and training.

-The example indicators in the threshold guidance shouldn't be taken literally.
+The example indicators in the thresholds matrix shouldn't be taken literally.
 Practitioners take account of support and resources available, local policies and Suffolk County Council priorities.

 "Local authorities are not expected to meet every individual need, but they are asked to identify the extent of need and then make decisions on the priorities for service provision in their area in the context of that information and their statutory duties"